-In a way, walking up Lady’s Slipper has become for Port Elizabeth like walking up Lion’s Head in Cape Town.
+In a way, walking up Lady’s Slipper has become for Port Elizabeth what walking up Lion’s Head is for Cape Town.
 At one stage only a few people did it, but lately it has become a very popular outing.
-Not very far distance wise, but a tough cookie as far as terrain.
+Not very far distance-wise, but a tough cookie as far as terrain.
 It has been on my “To Do” list for so long and the other day I decided to tackle it with the family in tow.

 As the trail and mountain peak falls within private property under control of the Mountain Club of South Africa, you can’t accent without a permit.
 We left our car at the parking area at Falcon Rock Adventure Centre and this is also where you get your permit.
 The trail is open Tuesdays to Sundays (and public holidays) from 8am to 4pm with the latest ascent permitted at 13h30.
 Its best to walk early though before it gets hot or the wind comes up.
 Oh yes, and if you think you may need a rest stop in the next three hours, then do it here cause there are no facilities on the mountain.

 The first section of the walk is fairly easy through the gum trees but once you hit the fynbos it starts to get steeper.
 About a third of the way up, we came to an open rock platform from where there are great views.
 This is also the ideal spot to take a breather.

 When we got going again the gradient eased for a short while and then the big climb began in earnest as we make our way up a rugged section to the base of the rock cliffs.
 At this stage the kids went up ahead as the Damselfly and I just weren’t fast enough for their taste.
 Up to now it felt like we were walking away from the summit, but now we were heading eastward (towards Port Elizabeth) and the summit was waiting for us.